germs-lab/germs-lab.github.com/team.md

 # Lab philosophy

 The guiding principle of our lab is to advance science, tools, and software through our research.
-We recognize that we are on a team and that our success is determined by both individual and collective efforts.
-We are all caretakers of our reputation and how we perform our research, our coursework, and our collaborations determines our successes.
-Each of us is personally responsible for supporting our core values of creating a culture of welcoming; delivering our very best; being present; and acting with integrity.
+We recognize that we are a team and that our success is determined by both individual and collective efforts.
+We are all caretakers of our reputation and how we perform our research, our coursework, and our collaborations reflects on ourselves and each other.
+Each of us is personally responsible for supporting our core values of creating a welcoming culture; delivering our very best; being present; and acting with integrity.

 # Code of Conduct